salpa-radhika/Learning/git_setup_commands_readme.txt

 git restore
 If we want to restore the file that got deleted or moved to staging we can use git restore <file_name>
 if we want to restore the file from staged to directory then we can use git restore --staged <file_name>
+git restore --source head~2 <main_file_name>

 git mv
 for renaming the file we can use git mv <file_name> <new_file_name>

 git cherry pick
 if you want to move commit from one sub branch to multiple subbranches -> git cherry pick <commit_id>

+git  stash
+We can use git stash when moving to new branch with out committing the changes git statsh git stash list for list of stashes git stash pop for retrieving recent stash and stash will be removed from the list git stash apply will retrieve and changes will still be in stash list git stash save "name" git stash show <stash-id> -p for see the changes in particular file git stash drop <stash-id>  will delete particular stash git stash clear will clear every stash git stash branch <branch_name> stash_id if wanted for particular stash and will create new branch

+git checkout
+git checkout <branch_name>
+git checkout <commit_id> this is called detached head git checkout -b <new_branch>
+git checkout - this moves to one branch earlier git checkout head~2 git checkout -- <file_name>

+git switch
+git switch only works in between the branches

 git stores data in the repo in key value i.e., SHA1 to check value use git cat-file alphanumeric_value -p